stoynove/google-play-store-analysis/README.md

  - It is not always correct to remove duplicate entries for bot reviews for example as you might end up removing human reviews in the process.

-What we can still do:
+Further work that can be done:
  - Run a regression to predict the missing values of ratings.
    We can also measure our model accuracy by taking the ratings we already know and splitting that into a training and test set